B. J. Habibie: Foreign honours

-Places
+Places and statue

 There is several places, especially in Sulawesi where he came from, that bear his name.
 In Parepare, a monument called Monumen Cinta Sejati Habibie Ainun (Habibie Ainun True Love Monument) featuring statue of him and Ainun was dedicated by himself at his 53rd wedding anniversary in 2015.
 Gelora Mandiri Stadium in the city was renamed into Gelora B.J.
 Habibie Stadium in 2019, shortly after his death.
 His former house in Parepare is converted into a presidential museum that opened in 2020.
 In 2022, the new B.J.
 Habibie Floating Mosque in Parepare was opened to the public.

 In Gorontalo Regency, there is a monument of Habibie located nearby Jalaluddin Airport built by Gorontalo provincial government.

-Timor-Leste named a bridge and park in Dili after Habibie shortly before his death.
+In memory of Habibie, the government of Timor-Leste named a bridge in the city of Dili B. J. Habibie Bridge shortly after Habibie died.

 In popular culture

-Movies

 Habibie has been portrayed in several biopic movies based on both his political and personal life.
-In the first installment of Habibie & Ainun (2012) and its prequels, Rudy Habibie (2016) and Habibie & Ainun 3 (2019), Habibie is portrayed by Reza Rahadian, while Bima Azriel and Bastian Bintang Simbolon portrayed Habibie during his childhood, and teenage years in Rudy Habibie respectively.
+In the first installment of Habibie & Ainun (2012) and its prequels, Rudy Habibie (2016) and Habibie & Ainun 3 (2019), Habibie was portrayed by Reza Rahadian, while Bima Azriel and Bastian Bintang Simbolon portrayed Habibie during his childhood, and teenage years in Rudy Habibie respectively.
 In the movie Di Balik 98, Habibie was portrayed by Agus Kuncoro.